Pipeline

 In preclinical studies, ELC-301 has been shown to be able to induce an immune response that kills even those cancer cells that do not express the CAR T-cell antigen.

-Subject to final approval from the Swedish Medical Products Agency, the company is expected to initiate the clinical phase I/IIa trial CARMA with ELC-301 in a total of 18 cancer patients in early 2024.
+The company hs an ongoing clinical phase I/IIa trial called CARMA with ELC-301 in a total of 18 cancer patients.
 The trial will be conducted in two stages, a dose escalation study and a dose optimization study.
 The first sub-study is conducted in three cohorts – of three, three and six patients – and aims to find the maximum tolerated dose (MTD) for ELC-301.
 A total of 12 patients are expected to be evaluated at the maximum tolerable dose.
 In the second step, a total of six patients are treated to frame the treatment dose for continued clinical development.

 CAR T in solid tumors – ELC-401